Image Credit: Facebook Fan Kelly Towne

 Adverse Food Reactions

 Adverse food reaction (AFR), food intolerance, and food allergy are terms often misused interchangeably to describe a pet’s abnormal physical responses resulting from the ingestion of a food source.
 This also includes food flavoring, preservatives, or other food-like products.
 In most cases, allergy is technically a misnomer, though it helps people understand the severity of their pet’s problem with food.
 A true allergy is based on an abnormal or overactive immunologic response, while an AFR is an abnormal response often based on other host factors not directly linked to the immune system; food appears to be the main trigger for the symptoms and treatment is geared toward avoidance of trigger foods.
+There are loads of different food allergies that people suffer with though.
+For example, some people might have a corn allergy or a chocolate allergy or even a perfume allergy.

 Causes: Food vs Environment